philiprodrigues/integrationtest/docs/README.md

 confgen_arguments=[ [ "arg1", "arg2" ], ["arg1", "arg2", "arg3"] ]
 ```

-This will run the confgen script twice: once with arguments `["arg1", "arg2"]`, and once with arguments `["arg1", "arg2", "arg3"]`. `nanorc` will be run for each of outputs of the confgen script (in this example, two `nanorc` sessions would be run).
+This will run the confgen script twice: once with arguments `["arg1", "arg2"]`, and once with arguments `["arg1", "arg2", "arg3"]`. `nanorc` will be run for each of outputs of the confgen script (in this example, two `nanorc` systems would be run).

 You can have multiple `nanorc` runs per confgen script too: modify `nanorc_command_list` to be a list of lists of commands.
 The total number of `nanorc` runs will then be `len(confgen_arguments) * len(nanorc_command_list)`